broccolijs/broccoli-concat/README.md

 #### Debug Usage

+*note: this is intended for debugging purposes only, and will most likely negatively affect your build performace is left enabled*

 Setting the environment variable `CONCAT_STATS=true` will result a summary of each concatention being output to `process.cwd() + 'concat-stats-for/*.json'`